 Simple logic would tell us that a $5 stock is cheap and a $5000 stock is expensive, but this is completely false!
 It simply has to do with how many shares are available.

-Market capitalization = Outstanding shares x Share price.
+Market capitalization = Outstanding shares * Share price

-This will tell you what the market is giving as a value of this company.
+The formula above will tell you what the market is giving as a value for a particular company.
 Some are worth millions, some are worth billions, some are worth hundreds of billions.
 Very few companies are actually trillion dollar market cap companies.

 Compare "BRK-B" to BRK-A, and you will notice that they follow the exact same stock market pattern.

-To better understand stock splits, let's look at Company A and Company B:
+To better understand stock splits, let's look at the example below with Company A and Company B:

 Clearly, what you can see here is that Company A has the same value as Company B!
-There's a lot more to determining the value of companies, but assuming all other factors are the same, these two companies would have the same valuation.
+There's a lot more to determining the value of a company, but assuming all other factors are the same, these two companies would have the same valuation.

-So, going out there and buying penny stocks, stocks that are extremely volatile and priced at less than $5.00, is typically not a better bang for your buck.
+Point being, going out there and buying penny stocks, stocks that are extremely volatile and priced at less than $5.00, is typically not a better bang for your buck.
 More often than not you will lose a lot with these penny stocks.
 What this also means is that you should not decide to invest in one stock over the other, just because of its share price, especially considering that popular brokerages offer fractional share investing now.

 On the other hand, long term capital gains (366 days or more) are taxed at a lower rate, saving you as much as 20% depending on what tax bracket you fall into.